 NSCN (IM) terror funding case: NIA makes large recovery

-New Delhi, Dec 24: The National Investigation Agency has conducted searches in Delhi and Nagaland in connection with a terror funding case concerning the NSCN (IM).
+New Delhi, Dec 24: The National Investigation Agency (NIA) has conducted searches in Delhi and Nagaland in connection with a terror funding case concerning the NSCN (IM).

 The NIA searched the houses of the Alemla Jamir a member of Steering Committee of NSCN (IM) and also a relative of Muivah, General Secretary of the outfit.